Report: Former Fox News Exec Bill Shine May Be on His Way to the White House

 Former Fox News executive Bill Shine, who resigned in May over his handling of sexual-harassment claims against Roger Ailes, may soon join the Trump administration.
 A longtime ally of Ailes, Shine has reportedly been in touch with White House officials about joining President Trump’s communications team, which is short one giant ego after the firing of Anthony Scaramucci.

-The Times says Shine’s friendship with Fox News’ biggest Trump booster, Sean Hannity, has helped him get an in with the White House.
+The Times suggests Shine’s friendship with Fox News’ biggest Trump booster, Sean Hannity, has helped him get an in with the White House.
 And last week, he was with Trump, Hannity, and Scaramucci at the dinner that led to the Mooch’s unhinged phone call to The New Yorker’s Ryan Lizza.
+(Hannity told the Times that Shine “doesn’t need my help.”)

 What role Shine may take in the White House is unclear, but the Times mentions the possibility of a behind-the-scenes position that would allow him to use “his skills producing and staging televised events.”